grafana/grafana-by-example/cost-management/metrics-and-queries.md

 ![Dashboard Stage 1](https://github.com/grafana/grafana-by-example/blob/main/cost-management/dashboard-stage-1.png)

 - Clicking on a row in the Table will select which environment to show in the right hand side time series panel

+## Next Steps
+- Configure the units for each panel setting the units to either Misc / Short or Currency / Dollars ($) or Percentage (0.0-1.0).
+The Table panel will require the use of Field Override for each column to set the unit to the required type
+- Add a machine learning forecast job and for Total Billable Series metric
+- Add a threshold Alert on the Total Billable Series